-% of your plants and offices that were assessed (by entity or statutory authorities or third parties) Child labour Forced/involuntary labour The Company is in compliance with all applicable laws and Sexual harassment regulations regarding child labour, forced/involuntary labour, ------------------------------------ Discrimination at workplace Internal assessments are carried out periodically.
+% of your plants and offices that were assessed (by entity or statutory authorities or third parties) Child labour Forced/involuntary labour The Company is in compliance with all applicable laws and Sexual harassment regulations regarding child labour, forced/involuntary labour, sexual harassment, discrimination at workplace and wages.
+Discrimination at workplace Internal assessments are carried out periodically.
 Wages